Royal Regiment of Canada

 The Royal Regiment of Canada is a Primary Reserve infantry regiment of the Canadian Army.
 The regiment is based in Toronto, Ontario, and forms part of the 4th Canadian Division's 32 Canadian Brigade Group.

-The ceremonial dress uniform of the Royal Regiment of Canada is the scarlet tunic and bearskin, similar to that of the British Army's Grenadier Guards.
-The plume is red over white, similar to the former Canadian Guards regiment.
+The ceremonial dress uniform of the Royal Regiment of Canada is a scarlet tunic, bearskin, and a red-over-white plume, similar to the former Canadian Guards regiment.